Why do muscles get imbalanced?

 .avif)

 Redcord is an ideal tool for delivering neuromuscular activation.
-While it's common to feel immediate changes with just a few exercises, it's important to understand that retraining muscles into a proper neuromuscular pattern takes repetition.
+While it is common to feel immediate changes with just a few exercises, it's important to understand that retraining muscles into a proper neuromuscular pattern takes repetition.
 After all, we are quite literally remapping connections between the brain and the joint stabilizers.

 Every exercise prescribed should be tailored to your specific needs.
 The practitioner may also use the Redcord suspension system to assist with the application of manual therapy techniques including joint mobilizations, stretching and myofascial release.